Returning from Abroad Part Two: Featuring Danielle Guida’s Journey Home from Italy

 In this new virtual environment, Guida makes time to Zoom with friends and fellow classmates, as well as go on socially distanced picnics.
 Though she is unable to see many people in person, she does not want to miss out on the experiences she does have available to her.

-“My takeaway from this is that things can happen very quickly, so it is important to do things while you can and take advantages of opportunities when you have them,” Guida says.
+“My takeaway from this is that things can happen very quickly, so it is important to do things while you can and take advantage of opportunities when you have them,” Guida says.
 There were so many things that I still wanted to do in Italy that I pushed off – I won’t be making that mistake again.”

 Click the links below to view parts two and three of our Returning Home from Abroad series